-If you are attending a graduation ceremony, you will be required to wear the academic dress appropriate to your qualification as follows:
+If you are attending a graduation ceremony, you are required to wear the academic dress appropriate to your qualification.

 - MPhil: Black gown; crimson hood with crimson lining; black mortarboard

 - PhD, EdD, SJD: Maroon gown; crimson hood with crimson lining; black Tudor bonnet with gold cord and tassel

 - Diploma or Certificate: Various.
 See Academic Dress hire for details